Learn how to make Moana’s necklace with hemp, and how to make a charm that looks like Moana’s locket. A great DIY

 The First Loop of Moana’s Necklace

 Tie knots until you’ve created about 3 inches of the necklace.
 Then pull one strand away from the rest and continue tying knots, leaving that strand out.
 The strand that is left out will create the first loop.
 Tie knots with the remaining three strands until you have another inch tied.
 Then bring that separated strand back with the other and tie one more knot around all of them.
 You should have a nice loop.

 Now add a small bead and tie another knot to secure it.
 The next section is also about an inch long, but it will have two fringe pieces in it.

 Those little fringe pieces all around the necklace are the only hemp parts of the necklace not made from the four strands of hemp that make everything else.
 I made the fringe using separate little pieces of hemp cord tied onto the necklace individually.

 Right now, the fringe is longer than it should be.
 Don’t clip it off until the whole necklace is finished and shaped.

 The Complicated Loop

 Add the largest bead, then take a breath and stretch your hands.
 This next section is the most challenging.
-It has three parts which makes it a little complicated.
+This section has three parts which makes it a little complicated.
 The hard part, though, is that every time I tied a knot, it would pull at the loops, and I would have to reshape them.
 My only tip to help with that frustration is to push the knots tight with your fingertip instead of pulling them tight with the strand of hemp.
 (Also, my pictures don’t have the large bead on the necklace, so don’t let that confuse you.)

 First, put two strands off to the side.
 Those will make the two loops below the main necklace.
 Take the remaining two strands and tie them together about an inch away from the main bead.
 That inch will be the main necklace, and you will tie knots there after doing the loop.